What Does an Electrical Engineer Do?

 It largely depends on the job role, organization, and the task at hand but engineering, more or less, can be a stressful job because there is usually a lot at stake.

-How much does electricity make in an hour?
+4 - How much does electrical engineer make in an hour?

 Electrical engineers are more in demand than ever due to digitization.
 In addition, the promotion and rapid use of electric cars has also pushed the demand for electrical engineers.